 A MERV 13 is the choice for superior residential, commercial buildings, and hospital laboratories because it elevates the indoor air quality to a safer, healthier level.

 A higher standard

 Homes by Taber sets high standards for the homes we build.
-We require that every home we build include an air filtration system to dramatically filter through the indoor air and improve the quality and promote a healthier life.
+We require that every home we build includes an air filtration system to dramatically filter through the indoor air and improve the quality and promote a healthier life.
 We also include a fresh air intake system to bring in fresh air from the outside for this system to filter through.
-This system is not just the entry level of MERV filter, but a MERV 13 filter.
+This system is not just the entry-level MERV filter, but a MERV 13 filter.
 The same that is used in hospitals.
 We want the air you breathe in your home to be cleaner air.
 Air that can help reduce asthma and allergy symptoms, especially with the high levels of pollen and other high allergens that Oklahomans encounter.

 Look at the air filters you’re currently using in your home.
 Is it time to raise your standards?
 Ask other builders in the area what type of air filters they are using.
 Are their “standards”, putting your family first?

 We welcome the opportunity to show you the value of Homes By Taber’s differences.
 Our floor plans, homes, and communities reflect a thoughtful commitment to home buyers and the lifestyle you deserve.
 You can breathe easy when you choose Homes By Taber.